vrishabkakade/wireless_weatherstation_v1/README.md

 -   Rainfall
 -   Dew Point

-A key goal is integrating the collected data with advanced AI models like Google DeepMind's GraphCast or Microsoft's FarmVibes.AI for localized weather forecasting.
+A key goal is integrating the collected data with advanced open-source AI models like [Google DeepMind's GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/) or [Microsoft's FarmVibes.AI](https://www.microsoft.com/en-us/research/project/project-farmvibes/overview/) for localized weather forecasting.
 This addresses a crucial need for farmers requiring accurate, location-specific predictions to make informed decisions about their crops.

 **Architecture**